doerte/doerte.github.com/index.md

 [<img alt="D&ouml;rte Hessler" src="images/me_web.png" class="rechts">] (/contact)

 ... on my webpage!
 For now you will find here mainly information about my research:
-Currently I am a PhD-student in Neurolinguistics at the University of Groningen.
-Next to a description of the project I am working on now, you can also find information on publications, talks and previous work.
+I recently finished my PhD research in Neurolinguistics at the University of Groningen.
+Now I work there as a part-time lecturer, teaching Psycholinguistics.
+Furthermore, I own a small translation company, called [Parolanto](http://parolanto.nl).
+On this website you can find a description of my PhD project.
+You can also find information on publications, talks and previous work.
 Also you might want to have a look at some links I can recommend!

 If you want to contact me please send a mail to: me (at) doerte (dot) eu